breadplop/brenda-hugo/content/projects/self-updating-marketing-dashboard-google-spreadsheets.md

 ```

 ### Google Analytics
-Even though GoogleSpreadsheets has the GoogleAnalytics add-on, I found that the data pulled from there doesn't reflect what is shown on the GA web app.
+Even though GoogleSpreadsheets has the GoogleAnalytics add-on, I found that the data pulled from there doesn't reflect what is shown on the GA (Google Analytics) web app.
 After days of googling, I gave up and decided to pull the data manually.
 I can't remember who this was referenced from exactly but this was the code I used to pull the GA data.

 ```JAVASCRIPT
 function myFunction() {